The Township of Springwater enforces by-laws around animal control, and approves and inspects kennels.

 Call 911 if you feel a bear poses an immediate threat to personal safety and:

 In non-emergencies, call the Bear Wise reporting line at 1-866-514-2327 (between April 1 and November 30).
-Visit the Bear Wise website for tips on preventing bear encounters and how to take community action.
+Visit the Bear Wise website for tips on what to do if you encounter a bear.